Lorandil/Cross-Development-for-TinyJoypad/README.md

 ## Advantages of using a more resourceful micro controller
 * Serial debugging (by 'Serial.print()') is possible
+* on newer micro controllers and with Arduino IDE 2.0 even live debugging using breakpoints should be possible!
 * faster turn-around-cycles because no cables need to be unplugged/plugged and no fiddling with modules or even chips
 * additional features as dumping a screenshot to the serial interface as a hexdump
 * more memory to just getting things working before optimizing for flash and RAM size
-* it would be even possible to use the Tiny Joypad as a gamepad for the Arduino ;)
+* it would be even possible to use the TinyJoypad as a gamepad for the Arduino ;)

 ## Wiring for Arduino UNO and Mega 2560 with 5V tolerant OLED display